zacjor/amdgpu-fan/README.md

 - [80, 100]

 # optional
 # cards:  # can be any card returned from
 #         # ls /sys/class/drm | grep "^card[[:digit:]]$"
 # - card0

+# optional
+# temp_drop: 5  # how much temperature should drop before fan speed is decreased
 ```